-The First 90 Days: What Separates Founders Who Ship from Founders Who Stall
+The First 90 Days: Founders Who Ship vs. Who Stall

 A tactical breakdown of what successful founders focus on in their first 90 days.
 Week-by-week priorities for shipping, not stalling.